gtolle/stripe-iiftoqbo/README.md

 Run the app again with ```-p payments.csv```.

-If you want to inspect your .iif file in CSV format (using Excel, for example), give the '-c' flag.
+If you want to inspect the transactions from your .IIF file in CSV format (using Excel, for example), give the '-c' flag.
 It'll dump CSV instead of QBO.

 ## License